TIRADS Calculator & Report Generator

 Frequently Asked Questions (FAQ)

-Thyroid Imaging Reporting and Data System, a structured scoring method created by the ACR ® to standardize thyroid ultrasound interpretation.
+Thyroid Imaging Reporting and Data System, a structured scoring method created by the ACR® to standardize thyroid ultrasound interpretation and reduce variability in reporting.

-• Can I rely on the calculator alone for diagnosis?
+• Can I rely on the TI-RADS score alone for diagnosis?

 • Does every thyroid nodule need biopsy?